366 pointsby saikatsg6 months ago23 comments

 Something that you neglected to mention is, with every abstraction layer up to Python, everything is predictable and repeatable.
 With LLMs, we can give the exact same instructions, and not be guaranteed the same code.

-• theptip5 days ago
+• theptip6 months ago

 I’m not sure why that matters here.
 Users want code that solves their business need.
 In general most don’t care about repeatability if someone else tries to solve their problem.